share:

 : Nicky Case

 Nicky Case is an internet person who explains stuff with games, "games", and pictures with words.
-See what they've wrought upon humanity at ncase.me.
+See what she hath wrought at ncase.me.

 : Open Source